lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-16-Legacy-League-0-3.md

 ---

-The third league FNM ended with the following results:
+The league's third FNM ended with the following results:

 |   Place   | Name and surname            | Result      | Deck               |
 |:---------:|-----------------------------|-------------|--------------------|